sujal-b/OmniDraft/README.md

 # OmniDraft

-A local-first Next.js workspace that transforms raw thoughts into platform-specific drafts for LinkedIn, X (Twitter), Email Newsletters, and Dev Blogs.
+A local-first Next.js workspace that transforms raw thoughts into platform-specific drafts for LinkedIn, X, Email Newsletters, and Dev Blogs.

 ---